igor47/dcsm/README.md

 Create `key.private` using `age-keygen` (see the [Example section](#Example) for a full walk-through).
 The `key.private` file should be kept secret and should not be checked into your git repo.

-The `.template` files will be processed using [python's `string.Template`](https://docs.python.org/3/library/string.html#template-strings) syntax.
+Inside `.template` files, use your secret vars like so: `$DCSM{secret}`.
-We will replace any variables (strings beginning with `$`) found in the templates with secrets found in your `secrets.encrypted` file.
+Here, that string will be replaced with the value of the secret `secret` found in your `secrets.encrypted` file.

 ## Environment Variables